Montanakids.com | Official Montana Website

 Livingston Depot Center

-Designed by the same Architect, who drew up New York City's Grand Central Station, the Depot Center itself rivals its collections within for the title of most authentic display.
-The Northern Pacific Railway began construction of Livingston's third train depot in November of 1901.
-It’s hard to believe that the place was dedicated in June of the following year.
+Designed by the same architects who drew up New York City's Grand Central Station, the Depot Center itself rivals its collections within for the title of most authentic display.
+The Northern Pacific Railway began construction of Livingston's third train depot in late 1901?1902, and it is remarkable that this highly ornamented Italianate station was completed and dedicated by the summer of 1902.

 The depot really served two purposes.
-Together with the roundhouse and garage, it made for the largest maintenance complex between St. Paul and Seattle.
+Together with the roundhouse and shops, it made for one of the largest maintenance complexes between St. Paul and Seattle.
 With the Continental Divide just a few miles west of town, helper engines were constantly needed to take trains over Bozeman Pass.
-But despite its importance to the Northern Pacific's general operations, Livingston was and still is better known as the Gateway to Yellowstone National Park.
+But despite its importance to the Northern Pacific's general operations, Livingston was and still is better known as the Gateway to Yellowstone National Park, the original launch point for rail travelers headed to the park beginning in 1883.

 depot window